Category: top level page

 • Climate Action

-• International collaboration between HE institutions
+• International collaboration between HE institutions (incl.
+Quality Education)

 All proposals will be considered equally, however, in the of the event that we receive more applications for funding that spaces available (18) priority be given to new members and/or members who have not previously participated in the Exchange Programme.

-WTUN Exchange Proposal and Agreement Form 2022-23
+WTUN Exchange Proposal and Agreement Form 2023-24

-As our members look to re-engage on a global scale or begin new cross institutional activities, we will be encouraging exchange applications which specifically seek to develop further international activities (joint modules, summer schools, joint research bids).
+We encourage exchange applications which specifically seek to develop further international activities (joint modules, summer schools, joint research bids).

 There will be a two proposal limit per member institution and therefore all proposals must be approved by the sending institution’s Operational Board Member